Sorry, you need to enable JavaScript to visit this website.

 If you are exploring the possibility of a PhD degree in Earth Sciences, you will:

-• have either done an undergraduate degree in an earth science subject or, perhaps, want to use your degree from another science subject such as physics, chemistry, mathematics or biological sciences;
+• have either done an undergraduate degree in an earth science subject or, perhaps, want to use your degree from another science subject such as physics, chemistry, mathematics or biological sciences

-• be relishing the stimulus of one of the UK's premier research departments.
+• be relishing the stimulus of one of the UK's premier research departments

-Please note: part-time study may not always be viable and will be considered on a case-by-case basis, so please discuss this option with your proposed supervisor before making an application for this mode of study.
+Please note: part-time study may not always be viable and will be considered on a case-by-case basis, so please discuss this option with your proposed supervisor before applying for this mode of study.

-Learning Outcomes
+Learning outcomes

 By the end of the programme, students will have:

-• a comprehensive understanding of techniques, and a thorough knowledge of the literature, applicable to their own research;
+• a comprehensive understanding of techniques, and a thorough knowledge of the literature, applicable to their own research

-• demonstrated originality in the application of knowledge, together with a practical understanding of how research and enquiry are used to create and interpret knowledge in their field;
+• demonstrated originality in the application of knowledge, together with a practical understanding of how research and enquiry are used to create and interpret knowledge in their field

-• shown abilities in the critical evaluation of current research and research techniques and methodologies;
+• shown abilities in the critical evaluation of current research and research techniques and methodologies

-• demonstrated self-direction and originality in tackling and solving problems, and acted autonomously in the planning and implementation of research; and
+• demonstrated self-direction and originality in tackling and solving problems, and acted autonomously in the planning and implementation of research

-• produced a thesis for examination.
+• produced a thesis for examination

 Open Days